TedHusted/awake/awake.md/awake.md

 “Hey little sibling, what’s up?
 It’s good to see your face.”

 Noah’s broad face takes up most of the screen.
-His coarse black hair, cut short, contrasts with his sculptured salt-and-pepper beard, making Noah look both younger and older.
+His coarse black hair, cut short, contrasts with his sculptured salt-and-pepper beard.
 He has one eye-brow raised.

 “Noah,” says Tessa in a rush, “Elena had a close call with her wheelchair.
 It dumped her into the pool somehow.
 She could have drown.”

 “The endless pool?
 Where she swims against the current?
 I know she prefers the chair, but couldn’t she use the prosthetics to stand up.
 It’s only a meter deep.”

 “She said the neural link didn’t seem to work.
-Maybe she was panicked.”
+Maybe she panicked.”

 “Is Elena all right?”

 “Yes, she’s sleeping now.
 I managed to pull her out of the pool in time.
 The weird thing is that her lead engineer was in a car crash a few minutes earlier.
-I was caught in the traffic on my way home.”
+I caught the traffic on my way home.”

 “A car crash?
 How did that happen?”